 For over 20 years, Patient Care Medical has been one of the largest suppliers of daily use urinary catheters in the United States and Puerto Rico.
 Check out our catheter catalog and request your free sample today!

-Spinal Cord and Spinal Injuries
+About Spinal Cord Injuries

 The spinal cord is located within the spinal column and has two basic functions.
 It can act as a nerve center and can work without the brain.
 The spinal cord carries sensory impulses to the brain and motor impulses from the brain.
 The fibers of the sensory root carry stimulations to the spinal cord (position sense, touch, pain, and temperature) from joints, tendons, and body surfaces.
 The motor roots carry signals from the spinal cord.
 The spinal cord also controls stretch reflexes, bladder, and bowel control.
 Thirty-one pairs of nerves exit from the spinal cord and innervate the entirety of the body and the limbs.
-Spinal nerves communicate to where it emerges and passes through the spinal vertebrae.
-There are eight cervical (neck), twelve thoracic (chest), five lumbar (lower back), five sacral (sacrum bone) and one coccygeal (tailbone) nerve(s).
+Spinal nerves communicate to where they emerge and pass through the spinal vertebrae.
+There are eight cervical (neck), twelve thoracic (chest), five lumbar (lower back), five sacral (sacrum bone), and one coccygeal (tailbone) nerve(s).
 The spinal cord also acts as a nerve center between the brain and the rest of the body.
 It is a crucial part of the body, which means an injury to the spinal cord can be catastrophic to a person’s life and health.

 The National Spinal Cord Injury Statistical Center (2014) estimated that the annual incidence of spinal cord injury, not including those who die at the scene of the injury, is approximately 40 cases per million population in the U.S. Injuries to the spinal cord more often than not begin with an unexpected, devastating strike to the spine that fractures or dislocates the vertebrae.
 The damage occurs in the same moment of injury and impact, when bone fragments, disc material, or ligaments that have been displaced bruise or tear into the tissue of the spinal cord.
 Depending on what has been injured, people with spinal cord injuries can also have their bowel and bladder control, as well as stretch reflexes, impacted by the trauma of the injury.
 Every injury to the spinal cord depends on the situation.
 Some individuals will be able to have a nearly full recovery of the injured areas and body.
-Other injuries will unfortunately result in complete paralysis.
+Other injuries will, unfortunately, result in complete paralysis.
 These factors all depend on how severe the injury is, where the injury occurred, and what caused it.

 Causes of injuries to the spinal cord can vary.
 Common causes, however, are usually vehicle crashes, falls, and acts of violence (i.e. gunshot wounds).
 The National Spinal Cord Injury Statistical Center (2014) outlined that motor vehicle accidents account for 38 percent of reported spinal cord injury cases, which accounts for the majority of injuries.
 The second most common cause of injuries is falls at 30 percent, followed by acts of violence at 14 percent—primarily gunshot wounds.
 Other causes can be injuries from sports, diving, and industrial accidents.